-Betting companies know that you want to win money from them just as much as they want to take your money from you, such is the dance that takes place when we gamble.
+Betting companies know that you want to win from them just as much as they want to take your money from you, such is the dance that takes place when we gamble.
 As a result, they realise that enticing you in with big wins is a way to get your business and they therefore offer large prizes for specific achievements, knowing that it will win them business just as the lottery is big business.
 Here’s a look at one of those methods of winning customers: football jackpots.

 Football Jackpots Explained

 The whole point of a football jackpot is to allow people to win vast sums of money from a small outlay.
 An example of a football jackpot that most people will have heard of, even if they’ve never played it, came in the form of the football Pools.
 It started life out as something you could play when you went to a football match and got a coupon, then people who call door to door and offer it before the move came to offer it over the phone.

 Of course, technology is much better now than it was when the Pools launched, so you can play it online.
 Football jackpots have also come about because of the move to the online world, with the concept of it being similar regardless of the company that you play with.
 The rules will vary from company to company, but we’ll look to give you a good overview of how it works here so you have at least a rough sense of what you’re doing.

 The essence of the football jackpot is that it asks players to decide upon the result of a series of games, deciding whether it will end in a home win, a draw or an away win.
 You will win if you correctly identify the results of all of the matches that have been selected for the coupon.
 If you’re a horse racing fan, it’s a little bit like the footballing equivalent of playing the Scoop6, needing to select the winning horses in six different races.

 Pros & Cons